Cash Flow Planning and Forecasting Strategies

 What is the Cash Flow Statement and How is it Used?

-Taylor said the simplest explanation is that a cash flow statement is a summary of cash and cash equivalents entering and exiting a business over a certain period.
+The simplest explanation is that a cash flow statement is a summary of cash and cash equivalents entering and exiting a business over a certain period.
 The cash flow statement provides a picture of how well a company manages its cash position, which includes paying debt obligations, shareholder distributions, funding everyday operational expenses, and more.

 Another use of the cash flow statement is identifying a breakeven.
 This provides an understanding of where every dollar received for the sale of a product or service is being spent.
 Two industry examples of breakeven are in oil and gas and agriculture.
 In oil and gas, the breakeven is the lift cost for producers.
 This is the market price for oil; when an oil and gas producer examines their lift cost and finds it is higher than the cost of a barrel, then they are losing money and should shut down wells to preserve profitability.
 In agriculture, the crop price and inputs are used to help farmers decide which crops to put in the ground to make a profit.